KiyomizuSuzu/KiyomizuOS/README.md

 </div>

 <div align="center">
-ISO injection should be used first, followed by an in-place upgrade or a live system depending on your needs.
+“Fresh install should be used first, followed by an in-place upgrade or a live system, depending on your needs.”
 </div>

 ## To-do list